TissueImageAnalytics/cerberus/README.md

     - Nuclear semantic segmentation (classification)
     - Lumen instance segmentation
     - Tissue type patch classification
-- ResNet weights for transfer learning:
+- Pretrained ResNet weights (torchvision compatible) for transfer learning
-- Weights obtained from training each fold using:
+- Pretrained weights obtained from training each fold using:
-    - ImageNet pretrained weights and MTL
+    - ImageNet weights and MTL
-    - ImageNet pretrained weights and MTL (with patch classification)
+    - ImageNet weights and MTL (with patch classification)

 Download all of the above weights by visiting [this page](https://warwick.ac.uk/fac/cross_fac/tia/software/cerberus/).